MaximeJabarian/chatbot_mistral_app/Readme.md

 # Conversational AI with Panel and Mistral

-This project demonstrates how to build an interactive conversational AI web application using Panel and the Mistral model.
+This project demonstrates how to build an interactive conversational AI web application using Panel and one of the Mistral model.
 The application allows users to interact with a chatbot that remembers the conversation history and responds accordingly.

 ## Features